TrevorKMDay/ILI/README.md

 The analysis flow requires a lot more bind points.
 From top to bottom:

- 1. The session-level directory containing the `dtseries`, `midthickness`, and motion `.mat` file.
+ 1. The session-level directory containing the `dtseries`, and motion `.mat` file.
 (TO DO: Use no `.mat` file).
  2. The ROIs created using the ROI flow above.
  3. The Matlab runtime. `R2019a` is known to work with this code.
  4. The JSON configuration file for the analysis parameters (see below).
  5. The directory to save the output CSV to.
 One CSV per session.

+Additionally, the `midthickness` files must be including if smoothing is enabled.

 The options to the container itself are more self-explanatory.

- - The `--session` option requires all four files as arguments.
+ - The positional arguments are the input `dtseries` file and its associated motion `.mat` file.
  - `--roi_dir` takes the path to the ROIs and figures out how many there are.
  - `--n_samples` is how many ROIs to use (e.g. if the ROI is 500 greyordinates, you don't have to use them all).
 The default value is 100.